-The Company booked new orders of NOK 642 million during the fiscal year 2021 compared with an order intake of NOK 1 073 million in fiscal 2020.
-The total order reserve is now NOK 7 991 million.
-The main contributor to this significant order backlog is the Bane NOR ERTMS signaling project contracted in April 2018.
+The Company booked new orders of NOK 2 950 million during the fiscal year 2022 compared with an order intake of NOK 642 million in fiscal 2021.
+The total order reserve is now NOK 10 080 million.
+The main contributor to this significant order backlog is the Bane NOR ERTMS signaling project contracted in April 2018 and Sporveien CBTC signaling project contracted in December 2021.

-Total revenues in fiscal year 2021 ended on NOK 1 067 million, compared with NOK 650 million in fiscal year 2020.
-In 2021 the a profit before tax became NOK 56.6 million (5.3%), and net profit NOK 44 million.
-The profit before tax of fiscal year 2020 was NOK 29.6 million (4.6%).
+Total revenues in fiscal year 2022 ended on NOK 1 370 million, compared with NOK 1 067 million in fiscal year 2021.
+In 2022 the profit before tax became NOK 108.3 million (7.9%), and net profit NOK 84.5 million.
+The profit before tax of fiscal year 2021 was NOK 55.9 million (5.3%).

-The current order reserve equals around 7.5 times the revenues of fiscal year 2021.
+The current order reserve equals around 7.4 times the revenues of fiscal year 2022.
 This secures a stable business development in the years to come.
-Taking the opportunities in the Norwegian market into consideration, Company expects to deliver revenues around NOK 600-800 million in the years to come.
+Taking the opportunities in the Norwegian market into consideration, the Company expects to deliver revenues of approximately NOK 800-1000 million in the upcoming years.

 Ownership and corresponding intellectual property of major products and system solutions lie within the Siemens Mobility headquarter in Germany.
-In many contracts, especially large ones, Company acts as distributor, which is limiting the profitability of those contracts.
+In many contracts, especially large ones, the Company acts as distributor, which is limiting the profitability of those contracts.
 As these types of contracts are the main drivers in the years to come, profitability is expected to decrease to a level of 4-6%.